youngcjb/hello-world/README.md

 # hello-world

 I'm just a girl
-Creating a new branch
+creating a new branch
-And then making and committing changes in GitHub
+and then making and committing changes in GitHub